FinTechNOLA/Election_Analysis/README.md

 ##  Election_Analysis

 ## Project Overview
-In this project, a hypothetical Colorado Board of Elections employee has assigned me to complete an audit of a recent local congressional election.
-I am tasked with completing the following:
+In this project, a Colorado Board of Elections employee has assigned me to complete an audit of a recent local congressional election.
+I was tasked with completing the following:

 1. Calculate the total number of votes cast.
 2. Get a complete list of the candidates who received votes.